Timmy-Bergkvist/hiking-sweden/README.md

 ## UX

 This site is intended for users that are interested in different hiking trails and national parks and want to look for other alternatives in Sweden.
+This site is designed for mobile, tablet and desktop users.

+- User type.
+  - People or families that are interested in hiking and traveling.

+  - People who are traveling and want to see more of Sweden and our pre-selected hiking trails and national parks.

+  - For hikers that are out hiking and want to find a hotel or a tourist attraction near by.
+    Have we provided a search option with different categories that may suit them.

 The index site section contains three clickable options and a map: